sulimanbadour1/Project_S/README.md

 - urdf_path: String, path to the robot's URDF file.
 - object_position: List of three floats, specifying the object's position in the simulation environment.

+Returns:

+- Tuple containing identifiers for the loaded robot and object.

+### Function: setup_joint_control
+Sets up control for the robot's joints based on initial positions.

+## Parameters:

+- robot_id: Integer, the identifier of the robot.
+ -initial_positions: List of floats, initial positions for the robot's movable joints.

+Returns:

+- List of tuples, each containing a joint index and its corresponding debug parameter ID.